artfullyContrived/Pricebots/docs/README.md

 # How to Contribute
-See issues and user stories that are currently being worked on.
+If you would like to contribute to EthPriceBot you are encouraged to submit issues, pull requests, and to comment and take part in discussions.

+See Workflow management with Waffle.io

 [![Throughput Graph](https://graphs.waffle.io/JordanDworaczyk/EthPriceBot/throughput.svg)](https://waffle.io/JordanDworaczyk/EthPriceBot/)

-If you would like to contribute to EthPriceBot you are encouraged to submit issues, pull requests, and to comment and take part in discussions.

-You can join the discussions [here!](https://waffle.io/JordanDworaczyk/EthPriceBot/join)
+You can join and take part in discussions [here!](https://waffle.io/JordanDworaczyk/EthPriceBot/join)

 # Donate
 All gratiuty currently goes to the project curator, Jordan Dworaczyk, and is greatly appreciated.